alexrosepizant/recomfy/README.md

 # Recomfy

-A modern web application for discovering and tracking movies, TV shows, and books with personalized recommendations.
+Your all-in-one platform for discovering movies, books, and series, inspired by Spotify.
+Browse, save favorites, and explore personalized recommendations tailored to your tastes.

 ![Capture d’écran du 2024-12-12 19-22-47](https://github.com/user-attachments/assets/a40bb6a7-efc4-4ac7-8c4e-ea05b867ff55)